 I didn’t bother following the exact pattern.
 It was more about matching the numbers.
 Do I have all of row 18, 24, 36, that kind of thing.
 I also didn’t bother lining up the smallest of the small because I knew they’d get lost, so I just put them off to the side.

 Of course, I knew going in that this wouldn’t be smooth sailing.
 Not because anything had already happened, but because this is me!
 Something has to go wrong!

 Well, I wouldn’t call this wrong, per se.

 I thought this might happen.
 Over on Instagram, someone had warned me to weigh down the balsa wood strips while they were drying after the dye bath otherwise, they could warp.
 Of course, I had already dried them, so there wasn’t much I could do, and a few warped.
 It happens.

 Some warps were obvious, like in the picture.
 Others were less obvious, and I didn’t realize they were warped until I glued them down, and the ends popped up.
 Sometimes, it was the middle that warped.
 There weren’t that many, but let’s say there were more warped boards than I would have liked.

 Not Quite Perfect

-I also knew before I started this that the ends of the boards wouldn’t be even, and you can read about that here.
+I also knew before I started this that the ends of the boards wouldn’t be even.
 What I wasn’t expecting was quite how badly I messed up some.